HMS Jed (1904)

 HMS Jed was a Thornycroft type River-class destroyer ordered by the Royal Navy under the 1903 – 1904 Naval Estimates.
 Named after the River Jed in southern Scotland, she was the second ship to carry this name since it was introduced in 1814 for a 26-gun sixth rate ship sold in 1833.

 Construction

 She was laid down on 27 February 1903 at the Thornycroft shipyard at Chiswick and launched on 13 February 1904.
 She was completed on 10 January 1905.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises HMS Attentive rammed and sank HMS Gala then damaged HMS Ribble.

 In 1909/1910 she was assigned to the China Station.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.